 if the dispute is not resolved within the following 60 days you and we must try to resolve the dispute by mediation.

-If the dispute is not resolved under clause 16.1(a)22.122.2 then either you or we may, after giving 7 days’ notice to the other, ask the President of the Law Society of New South Wales to appoint a mediator to mediate the dispute.
+If the dispute is not resolved under clauses 22.1 or 22.2 then either you or we may, after giving 7 days’ notice to the other, ask the President of the Law Society of New South Wales to appoint a mediator to mediate the dispute.

 The mediation: